Nobel Prize honors discovery of temperature, touch receptors - NewsBreak

 Nobel Prize honors discovery of temperature, touch receptors

-Patapoutian found separate pressure-sensitive sensors in cells that respond to mechanical stimulation, it said.
+Patapoutian found separate pressure-sensitive sensors in cells that respond to mechanical stimulation, he said.

+“This really unlocks one of the secrets of nature,” said Perlmann.
+“It’s actually something that is crucial for our survival, so it’s a very important and profound discovery.”

 Last year's prize went to three scientists who discovered the liver-ravaging hepatitis C virus, a breakthrough that led to cures for the deadly disease and tests to keep the scourge from spreading though blood banks.